 Orlando, Fla. – The tool that thousands of schools and districts have used for 15 years to inform and evaluate how digital learning is impacting instruction and student outcomes is now available on demand.
-Project Tomorrow‘s Speak Up Research Project for Digital Learning (Speak Up) will no longer have participation windows and deadlines.
+Project Tomorrow‘s Speak Up Research Initiative (Speak Up) will no longer have participation windows and deadlines.
 School and district leaders can now use the free, nationally recognized Speak Up suite of tested resources whenever they need to collect feedback from their stakeholders.
 And, that is just the beginning of the changes to come.

 “We believe that the views and values of K-12 students, parents and teachers as well as community members are a powerful asset that is not being fully leveraged by most schools and districts,” explained Dr. Julie Evans, CEO of Project Tomorrow.

 “When school and district leaders understand the needs and aspirations of these most important constituencies, those leaders are more effective in designing, developing and implementing transformations in the education system that will better prepare students for the future.
 We have upgraded our Speak Up solutions to make that

 The Speak Up 2018-19 school-year cycle was already shaking things up by providing new choices for education leaders.
 They can now choose any or all of the following:

 Schools and districts annually use Speak Up’s online surveys to not only learn about the views of their own stakeholders but to stimulate new discussions about how to create new learning environments that leverage digital tools to empower higher levels of student learning and teacher effectiveness.